 Huawei today officially postponed the launch of its new folding smartphone, the Mate X, via a press release.
 The company was quite open about the reasoning behind this and was able to score points with it.

-A Huawei spokesman said the Chinese smartphone maker was “more cautious” after some critics embarrassing display problems with Samsung's foldable smartphone, the Galaxy Fold.
-"We don't want to bring a product onto the market that destroys our reputation," the spokesperson told CNBC.
-Accordingly, the Huawei Mate X will not hit the shelves until September - by then, the Chinese smartphone manufacturer wants to revise the quality of the display again to ensure that the device does not have to be withdrawn like the Samsung Galaxy Fold.
+A Huawei spokesperson said that the Chinese smartphone maker was “more cautious” after some critics embarrassing display problems with Samsung's foldable smartphone, the Galaxy Fold.
+"We don't want to bring a product to market that will ruin our reputation," the spokesperson told CNBC.
+Accordingly, the Huawei Mate X isn't expected to hit shelves until September – by then, the Chinese smartphone manufacturer wants to rework the display quality again to ensure the device doesn't have to be recalled like the Samsung Galaxy Fold.

 Google revokes Huawei's Android license